parokaidominik/Flutter/README.md

-# Gyakorlat_flutter
-szakmai gyakorlat frontend
+# Futtasd a backendet localhoston